flyingpig86/Lancer-Lore-Repo/Lancer Lore/Locations/Evergreen.md

 A popular and well-trafficked tavern, the Bottom of the Well is a hunched, three-story building with an enclosed patio area.
 It is set against the river with docks extending out into the shallows.
 The whole first floor is a bar, meeting place, and performance space.
 One wall opens out onto the docks and can be buttoned up in the cold.
 The second and third floors contain modest one-bedroom apartments.
 The roof offers another patio space, where laundry is often air-dried during the summer.

+Inside the bar is a community bulletin board for posting notices and requests.
+The venue hosts music every other night

 ## Other
 ### The Block